Slakky/EcoRef/README.md

 haploid clonal nature -> all variants are correlated.
 If after 100 generations we introduce 50 new mutations of which one is causal of the phenotype of study, we will not be able to pinpoint with enough resolution the variant as causal.
 Instead we would find that all 50 variants are related to the phenotype (since they are correlated between them)

-In other organisms GWASs there is also correlation between variants due to LD, but this usually decays after some kb, allowing us to map the association to certain regions.
+This is not specific to bacteria tho, In other organisms GWASs there is also correlation between variants due to LD, but this usually decays after some kb, allowing us to map the association to certain regions.
 This is not possible in bacteria bc LD is present genome-wide.
 All of this results in a strong population structure that will greatly increase type I error (false positives).

 But not every causative variant is going to be hidden under lineage effects.
 There are cases were an association might be correctly mapped to locus effects.
 Both horizontal DNA transfer and homoplasy across the genealogy can help break the LD and the correlation of variants across the genome.
 The relative importance of either of these factors will depend on the species of study.